BB-UCL/autograd-forward/README.md

 This package was written and is maintained by Jamie Townsend.

-# Supported primitive operations
-I've so far implemented forward derivatives for all of the Numpy primitives covered by Autograd, except those in `numpy.linalg`, and I've also implemented some of the Scipy primitives.
-Please file an issue if there's something that you need to differentiate that isn't yet implemented.

 # Installation
 Right now, autograd-forward depends on the latest bleeding edge version of Autograd on Github.
 You can install this version of Autograd from Github by doing
 ```